-Contribution Analysis Steps QuIP related activities 1.
-Set out the attribution problem to be addressed Staff of the implementing agency agree the cause-effect Initial consultations to inform design of the QuIP relationship to be assessed, including: study, ideally (but not necessarily) early in the The nature and extent of the contribution it expects to make life of intervention being evaluated.
-Other potential key influencing factors Step 2: Develop a theory of change and risks to it The theory of change and results chain detail the assumptions A key input into design of a QuIP study, including and risks behind the expected causal chains, including external linking it to change monitoring, sample selection factors which may influence outcomes. and choice of output domains.
-Step 3: Gather existing evidence on the theory of change Evidence on results and activities (outputs and Important to assessing the need, size and timing outcomes/impacts) of a QuIP study.
-Evidence on validity of assumptions of theory of change Process data on how X and Y can also inform • Evidence on other influencing factors sample selection and disaggregated analysis of QuIP data.
-QuIP data can also be triangulated against other evidence (feature 10).
-Step 4: Assemble and assess the contribution story and challenges to it QuIP reports set out details of multiple Assess strength of causal links and patterns and credibility contribution stories and alternatives. of theory of change overall Transparency in coding and presentation of data Identify any weaknesses in evidence facilitate identification of weaknesses.
-Step 5: Seek out additional evidence identitate identification of weakitesses.
-Review and update the theory of change, if needed, in the • Combine QuIP with other methods, including light of previous evidence quantitative monitoring to inform micro- Gather additional evidence, for example from project staff, simulation. beneficiaries, synthesis reviews.
-Discuss findings and recommendations with staff and other stakeholders (un-blindfolding if appropriate).
-Revise accordingly. appropriate).
-Revise decordingly.
-Step 6: Revise and strengthen the contribution story • Explore possible follow up data collection and analysis.
+QuIP related activities

+- Initial consultations to inform design of the QuIP study, ideally (but not necessarily) early in the life of intervention being evaluated. - A key input into design of a QuIP study, including linking it to change monitoring, sample selection and choice of output domains. - Important to assessing the need, size and timing of a QuIP study. - Process data on how X and Y can also inform sample selection and disaggregated analysis of QuIP data. - QuIP data can also be triangulated against other evidence (feature 10). - QuIP reports set out details of multiple contribution stories and alternatives. - Transparency in coding and presentation of data facilitate identification of weaknesses. - Combine QuIP with other methods, including quantitative monitoring to inform microsimulation. - Discuss findings and recommendations with staff and other stakeholders (un-blindfolding if appropriate).
+Revise accordingly. - Explore possible follow up data collection and analysis.